afshinator/OdinRailsStudyGroup/week4-transcript.md

   Note: How do I check the STDOUT output?, I hardcoded my Rails test app address

   - let's play with it...

+    First try passing nothing on the command line to get instructions,

+    then try passing in a string to do a google search on,

+    then try passing in a hash that does a search at ask.com,

-Here is the rake:routes output that annotate_gem model puts in routes.rb:
+  - Here is the rake:routes output that annotate_gem model puts in routes.rb:

 ![alt text](./img/4-routes.rb1.png "routes from railstutorial app")

   Try: